marenenes/DigiCertAssessment/README.md

 #Notes

-Only the API test run configure to run on the pipeline
+* Only the API tests run configure to run on the pipeline

+* After test have run the art